Thermodynamics of Living Systems

 aperiodic macromolecules are capable of carrying the large amounts of

 information characteristic of living systems.
-Later we will calculate "
+Later we will calculate "c" for both

 random and specified polymers so that the configurational entropy change